-Steps I am taking to create support for assistants are...
+Steps Rat City Studios is taking to create support for assistants are...

-- We are designing and producing a Tableware Line for Babirusa as a studio and this will help support the assistants.
+- designing and producing a Tableware Line for Babirusa as a studio and this will help support the assistants.
 Initially, funds are going to start-up costs for this project...

-- I have added a Grants Administrator to the RCS Team!
+- added a Grants Administrator to the RCS Team!

 Creating the SAFE

 The goal is to create a pool of funds that will be divided equally among assistants.
 A portion of the proceeds from the Babirusa Tableware line will begin to build the S.A.F.E.

 SAFE Funds will be used to cover assistants expenses such as...

 - Juried Show Exhibitions Fees/ Shipping

 - Tools needed at the studio for their artwork